 Will Centre Lower Age Limit For UPSC Civil Service Exam to 26 years?

-Then the NDA government sworn in.
-There were lot of protests in the street regarding the CSAT language issue.
-After the CSAT row, the NDA government gave extra one attempt to all those candidates who attempted the exam in 2011 to compensate the drastic change introduced in 2011.
+Then the NDA government was sworn in.
+There were a lot of protests in the street regarding the CSAT language issue.
+After the CSAT row, the NDA government gave an extra one attempt to all those candidates who attempted the exam in 2011 to compensate for the drastic change introduced in 2011.
 This comes as an additional attempt to what is mentioned above.
 Though UPSC is yet to notify this change, it is clear that there is no attempt to lower the age limit.

 Why Hues and Cries now?

 Probably the present case might be because of the unedited pdf, 6 months old in DARPG site.
 As the report talks about a government decision to be implemented by 2015, it is a matter of worry.
-We hope the new government will soon clear air on this and will either take out the PDF or modify the PDF with relaxed age limits.
+We hope the new government will soon clear the air on this and will either take out the PDF or modify the PDF with relaxed age limits.
 The Hindu itself has clarified in another article that DoPT is yet to notify the change.